ThalesGroup/udp-offload-engine/README.md

   * Link layer : Lower layer of the IP, it allows the connection with the MAC layer.
 It handle the Ethernet protocol, directs incoming packets and can filter them.
   * Internet layer : It is the intermediate layer which handle the IPv4 Protocol and a part of ICMP Protocol (Ping)
   * Transport layer : This layer is dedicated to the UDP protocol
+  * Application layer : This layer is dedicated to the DHCP protocol

 * Built-In-Test part (Optional)